 Cambridge Family Enterprise Group

 Patricia M. Annino is senior advisor and associate partner at Cambridge Advisors to Family Enterprise, a highly specialized international advisory firm serving family enterprises.
 Cambridge Advisors and Cambridge Institute for Family Enterprise, an education and research institute, are divisions of Cambridge Family Enterprise Group, a global organization founded in 1989.
-It is devoted to helping families achieve multigenerational success for their families, enterprises, and financial wealth.
+It is devoted to helping families and ownership groups navigate the new economy and achieve multigenerational success for their families, enterprises, and financial wealth.

 Ms. Annino is an attorney and nationally recognized authority on estate planning with more than 30 years of experience serving the estate planning needs of families, individuals, and owners of closely held and family owned businesses.